Firmware Power Saving: Using Auto-Dim and Sleep Functions

 • Audible: Listen for the "Click" when engaging quick-release plates.

-• Tactile: Perform the "Tug Test"—pull firmly on the mounted accessory to ensure the locking pin is fully seated.
+• Tactile: Perform a "Tug Test"—pull firmly on the mounted accessory to confirm the locking pin is seated.

-• Visual: Check the locking pin indicator (typically orange or silver) to confirm the system is in the "Locked" position.
+• Visual: Check the locking pin indicator to confirm the system is in the "Locked" position.

-• Cable Management: Use dedicated clamps to provide strain relief for HDMI or power cables.
-A heavy cable can create unwanted torque that may stress the mounting interface over time.
+• Cable Management: Use dedicated clamps for strain relief.
+Heavy cables can create unwanted torque that may stress the mounting interface.

-In extreme cold, aluminum quick-release plates (precision-machined 6061 or 7075 alloy) act as a thermal bridge, conducting cold directly into the camera body and battery.
-This can cause rapid voltage sag and premature shutdown.
-Expert Tip: Attach your aluminum plates to your camera indoors at room temperature before heading into the cold.
-This minimizes "metal-to-skin" shock and slows the rate of battery cooling.
+In extreme cold, aluminum quick-release plates (6061 or 7075 alloy) act as a thermal bridge.
+This can contribute to voltage sag.
+Expert Tip: Attach your aluminum plates to your camera indoors at room temperature before heading into the cold to slow the rate of initial battery cooling.

 Modeling Note: Methodology & Assumptions

-The runtime estimates provided in this article are derived from deterministic scenario modeling.
-These are not controlled lab studies but are intended as decision-making aids for field practitioners.
+The runtime estimates and heuristics provided are derived from deterministic scenario modeling (Luminous Autonomy Runtime Predictor).
+These are intended as decision-making aids, not absolute performance guarantees.

 Battery Voltage 3.7 V Nominal Lithium-Ion standard

-Battery Health Factor 0.9 - 1.0 fraction Derating for aged vs. new cells
+Battery Health Factor 0.9 - 1.0 fraction Derating for slightly aged cells

-Sleep Power (Deep) < 400 mW Target for multi-day timelapse monitoring
+Sleep Power (Deep) < 400 mW Target for multi-day monitoring

 Wake-up Latency (Hot) < 0.5 s Requirement for documentary spontaneity